matthiasn/systems-toolbox-ui/README.md

 ## Examples

-1) In the examples directory, you can find a basic example example with some counters.
+1) In the examples directory of the **[systems-toolbox](https://github.com/matthiasn/systems-toolbox/tree/master/examples)**, you can find a basic example example with some counters.
 This example is somewhat comparable to the respective Redux example.
 This example is currently client-side only.

 2) A much larger example of an application using this library is **[BirdWatch](https://github.com/matthiasn/Birdwatch)**, a tweet stream analysis application that spans browser and client.
 There's a live version of this application **[here](https://birdwatch.matthiasnehlsen.com)**.